Hepburn Sales - New & Used Horse Trailers, Tow Vehicles and Tow Vehicles

 Living Quarters Trailer that has an area appointed with living accommodations including bed, dinette, kitchenette, and bathroom.

-Long Wall The longer sidewall of the dressing room on the curb side, created by the slanted horse area stalls.
+Long Wall The longer sidewall of the dressing room usually on the curb side, created by the slanted horse area stalls.

 LQ Indicates trailer with living quarters.
 LQ Shell Trailer with large empty space to be retrofitted with living quarters.

-11. What things should I be aware of before towing?
+9. What things should I be aware of before towing?

 SAFE TOWING CHECKLIST